Mayumi Iizuka

 Mayumi Iizuka (飯塚 雅弓, Iizuka Mayumi) is a Japanese actress, voice actress, singer and disc jockey who was born in Tokyo.
 She is currently affiliated with Across Entertainment and her label is Lantis.
 She is an instructor at the Stay Luck training school Follow-Up.
 For her singing activities, she uses the alias Hoshi Mai (星 舞).

 Her well-known roles as a voice actress include Kasumi (Misty) in the Pokémon series, Tron Bonne in the Mega Man Legends series and Claiomh Everlasting in the Sorcerous Stabber Orphen series.

 Biography

 Iizuka gained fame as an advocate for Gyaru fashion movement, wearing Gal-style clothing in public, and for her music releases, often in music videos and for album cover on CD releases.
 She is known for her style as a white gal (白ギャル, Shiro Gyaru).

-Iizuka frequently wears white gal clothing.
-Unlike most gyaru artists, Iizuka's music is cute, light, and fun with a whimsical feel.